cfe-lab/Kive/docs/dev_docs.md

         your command expects.
 Separate them with spaces.
     * `KIVE_OUTPUTS` - these are just names to tell Kive how many output files your command expects.
 Separate them with spaces.
-    * `KIVE_MEMORY` - the number of megabytes of memory to allocate.
-If singularity uses more than this, the job will be cancelled.
+    * `KIVE_MEMORY` - the number of megabytes of memory to allocate when your job runs.
+If singularity uses more than this, the job will be cancelled by slurm.
     * `KIVE_THREADS` - the number of processors the job will use at one time.
     Kive can't explicitly check this, but you risk overloading the servers if your job uses more processors than it asks for.